 - Applicants for higher education may present this qualification from 2017

 Assessment outcomes are communicated to students at the time of assessment and reported to 1st4sport at the successful completion of the assessment programme.

 This is a current qualification.

-The qualification can help learners become a qualified teaching assistant (TA) or higher level teaching assistant (HLTA).
+The qualification can help students become a qualified teaching assistant (TA) or higher level teaching assistant (HLTA).

 Five of the units form part of the Level 3 Certificate in Supporting Teaching and Learning in Schools (QCF) and the Level 3 Diploma in Specialist Support for Teaching and Learning in Schools (QCF).
 They also cover the underpinning knowledge and understanding for those working directly with children or young people in schools.
-Equally, the qualification would provide a sound base from which to enter a teacher training programme.
+Equally, the qualification would provide a sound base from which to enter a teacher training programme or degree in education.